Zamam-Moeez/ECE449/Lab 3/README.md

-# ECE449
-Jupyter Notebooks for ECE449 Labs
+# Convolutional Neural Network for Image Classification of MNIST data set